mpv-player/mpv/DOCS/man/input.rst

     files or streams) do not influence the value of this property (currently).

 ``demuxer-start-time`` (R)
-    Returns the start time reported by the demuxer in fractional seconds.
+    The start time reported by the demuxer in fractional seconds.

 ``paused-for-cache``
     Whether playback is paused because of waiting for the cache.

 ``cache-buffering-state``
-    Return the percentage (0-100) of the cache fill status until the player will unpause (related to ``paused-for-cache``).
+    The percentage (0-100) of the cache fill status until the player will unpause (related to ``paused-for-cache``).

 ``eof-reached``
     Whether the end of playback was reached.
 Note that this is usually